Tiger Island (Dreamworld): History

 In 2015, two litters were born to Raja (father) and Nika (mother).
-On 25 July, Kai, a male cub, was born, while two female cubs were born on 29 November, to the same mother and father.
-Later during a competition done in conjunction with Channel 7's Sunrise Morning Show, the two female cubs were named Akasha and Adira.
+On July 25, Kai, a male cub, was born, while two female cubs were born on November 29, to the same mother and father.
+Later during a competition in conjunction with Channel 7's Sunrise Morning Show, the two female cubs were named Akasha and Adira.

-On 19 February 2016, two white tiger cubs were put on public display in a temporary quarantine enclosure, found in Ocean Parade, in front of Zombie Evilution.
+On February 19, 2016, two white tiger cubs were put on public display in a temporary quarantine enclosure, found in Ocean Parade, in front of Zombie Evilution.
 These two cubs, who were later to be named Kiko and Kali, were flown in from Japan under Dreamworld's partnership arrangement with Hirakawa Zoo in Kagoshima City.

-On 29 February 2016, the Tiger Island area closed for refurbishment.
-It re-opened on Sunday, 18 September 2016 with designs by Jamie Durie.
+On February 29, 2016, the Tiger Island area closed for refurbishment.
+It re-opened on Sunday, September 18, 2016, with designs by Jamie Durie.

 Tigers

 Former tigers

 This section shows a list of tigers that were present at the park, but are no longer there.